kevinschaul/depict/README.md

 ## Features

 - Include an extra css file before rendering, useful for hiding UI components that don't make sense for static images
+- Optionally let depict know when it's OK to take a screenshot with the `--call-phantom` option

 ## Installation